ALH477/DeMoD-Framework16-NIXOS/README.markdown

   - Run `openvscode-server` for GitHub Copilot or other LLM tools to enhance coding productivity.
 - **Gaming and Multimedia**:
   - Enable Steam for gaming or use multimedia tools (`ardour`, `audacity`, `blender`) for creative projects.
+  - Utilize `obs-studio` with `v4l2loopback` for virtual camera setups in streaming or video conferencing.
 - **System Administration**:
   - Manage containers with Docker, monitor hardware with `s-tui`, and maintain system hygiene with automated garbage collection.